White House

 'Hope is on the way': Pence, Karen & Surgeon General get coronavirus vaccine live TV 12/18/2020

-Pence publicly received the recently authorized coronavirus vaccine, becoming the highest-ranking elected official in the United States to be inoculated against Covid-19 as the pandemic continues to inflict historic levels of death and new infection across the country.
-“We gather here today at the end of a historic week to affirm to the American people that hope is on the way,” Pence said in remarks following his shot.
+“We gather here today at the end of a historic week to affirm to the American people that hope is on the way,” Pence said following his shot.
 “Karen and I were more than happy to step forward before this week was out to take this safe and effective coronavirus vaccine that we have secured and produced for the American people.
 It’s truly an inspiring day.”

-The vice president added that he and the second lady “wanted to step forward and take this vaccine to assure the American people that while we cut red tape, we cut no corners.”
+The vice president stressed that the rapid development timeline had not compromised safety.
+“Karen and I wanted to step forward and take this vaccine to assure the American people that while we cut red tape, we cut no corners,” he said.

-Dr. Anthony Fauci, the nation’s top infectious disease expert, also spoke Friday and described the “important, symbolic” vaccination ceremony as “bittersweet.”
-Despite “record numbers of cases, hospitalizations and deaths,” he said, “the sweetness is the light at the end of the tunnel, which I can tell you — as we get into January, February, March and April — that light is going to get brighter and brighter, and the bitterness is going to be replaced by the sweetness.”
+Dr. Anthony Fauci, the nation’s top infectious disease expert, described the ceremony as “bittersweet.”
+He acknowledged the “record numbers of cases, hospitalizations and deaths” but pointed to the vaccine as a turning point.
+“The sweetness is the light at the end of the tunnel, which I can tell you — as we get into January, February, March and April — that light is going to get brighter and brighter, and the bitterness is going to be replaced by the sweetness,” Fauci said.

-Adams was frank in his assessment of the coronavirus threat, likening the pandemic to a marathon in which “the last couple of miles” are the most challenging.
+Surgeon General Jerome Adams was frank about the challenge ahead, comparing the pandemic to a marathon in which “the last couple of miles” are the most difficult.
 “But by golly, the finish line is in sight.
 So we’ve just got to keep on running.
 American people, we need you to keep on running.
 We’re going to get there,” he said.
-Much of the surgeon general’s remarks were focused on reassuring Americans of color about the safety of the vaccines.
-He acknowledged that such concerns within those communities were “not without good reason,” and invoked the “shameful” decades-long Tuskegee syphilis experiment.

 “To truly promote confidence in these vaccines, we must start by acknowledging this history of mistreatment and exploitation of minorities by the medical community and the government,” Adams said.
 “But then we need to explain and demonstrate all that has been done to correct and address these wrongs.”